Stop Hitting Thin Shots: Effective Strategies & Drills for Improved Golf Shots

 If you gave me the choice of hitting a golf ball thin or hitting behind it, I would choose thin all day.

+However, as you become a better golfer and ball striker, hitting thin is still a major problem.
 Thin shots often go past the target because they have very little spin.
-You also will find that with the lower ball flight of a thin or bladed shot you may get yourself in more trouble.
+Additionally, with the lower ball flight of a thin or bladed shot, you may find yourself in more trouble.

-How To Stop Hitting Thin Shots (Key Takeaways)
+How to Stop Hitting Thin Shots (Key Takeaways)

-• Wrist action can be measured with HackMotion to determine what is causing the issue and how to maintain the proper wrist action through impact.
+- Wrist action can be measured with HackMotion to determine what is causing the issue and how to maintain the proper wrist action through impact.

 Here are the reasons why you are hitting thin shots:

-• Standing too upright when set to hit the golf shot.
+- Standing too upright when set to hit the golf shot.

-• Poor weight distribution or shifting in the swing.
+- Poor weight distribution or shifting in the swing.

-• Excessive head movement on the backswing.
+- Excessive head movement on the backswing.

-• Ball position is too far forward.
+- Ball position is too far forward.

-• Not maintaining the width of your swing arc throughout the swing.
+- Not maintaining the width of your swing arc throughout the swing.

-• Casting or early release of the clubhead.
+- Casting or early release of the clubhead.

-• Incorrect wrist flex as you approach impact.
+- Incorrect wrist flex as you approach impact.

-How to Stop Hitting Golf Balls Thin
+How to Stop Hitting Thin Golf Shots

-Some of the best ways to fix hitting thin shots include working on drills where you can feel that solid flush shot again and repeat it.
+Some of the best ways to fix hitting thin shots include working on drills where you can feel that solid, flush shot again and repeat it.
+Work through these solutions in order; the top ones are the easiest (and quickest) fixes.

 Get Your Posture Right and Ball Position

 Here’s a great video to help you get the perfect setup position that should eliminate some thin shots.
+You’ll quickly see how common advice like “bend your knees” can lead you to hitting a thin shot.

 Weight transfers in the golf swing.

 You’ll feel it mostly even between your feet when you set up to hit.
-Then it transfers to the trail side.
+Then, it transfers to the trail side.

+On the downswing, it transfers to the lead leg.
 If your weight moves back towards your heel on the backswing, you will actually move a little further from the ball, making it easy to hit the shot thin.

 Keep the Width Throughout the Swing

-To generate power in golf you need extension in your swing.
+To generate power in golf, you need extension in your swing.
 Your arms should be extended from your body to create a wide arc.
-If this arc gets smaller as you approach the ball, the clubhead comes up a little and you strike the wrong part of the golf ball.
+If this arc gets smaller as you approach the ball, the clubhead comes up a little, and you strike the wrong part of the golf ball.

 The best way to fix this is to take some practice swings with a towel in your hand.